 1. Pasar Malam Gunung Rapat

 Somewhere around Ampang and close to Gunung Rapat is this authentic local market!
-Unless it is raining, it is very lively with plenty of street food to try at reasonable prices!
-This is one of the largest night markets in Ipoh.
+Unless it is raining, it is very lively with plenty of street food to try at reasonable prices.
+If it’s not raining, there can be more than 100 stalls here!

 If it’s not raining, there can be more than 100 stalls here!
 We recommend heading for the stall that sells apam balik straightaway.
 As this tasty treat sells out fast.
 Our favorite flavor is pandan with coconut flakes.

-It opens earlier than most other markets in Ipoh and most of the vendors are Chinese.
+This market opens earlier than other markets and most of the vendors are Chinese.
+Although there are Muslim vendors operating food stalls along the main road too.

 Goods sold here: